SteffeyDev/react-native-popover-view/README.md

 [![npm version](http://img.shields.io/npm/dm/react-native-popover.svg?style=flat-square)](https://npmjs.org/package/react-native-popover "View this project on npm")
 [![npm licence](http://img.shields.io/npm/l/react-native-popover.svg?style=flat-square)](https://npmjs.org/package/react-native-popover "View this project on npm")

 A `<Popover>` component for react-native.
-This is still very much a work in progress and only handles the simplest of cases, ideas and contributions are very welcome.
+Great for use in Tablets; you can put entire views that you would normally show in a modal (on a smaller device) into a popover, optionally give it an anchor point, and have it float on top of all of the other views.

 ![Demo](https://raw.githubusercontent.com/jeanregisser/react-native-popover/master/Screenshots/animated.gif)